giuliodondi/kOS-Shuttle_OPS1/README.md

 Although the Shuttle was a two-stage vehicle, the script treats it as a four-stage vehicle:
 - stage 1 is the SRB atmospheric phase, with open-loop guidance.
 It terminates 5 seconds after SRB sep.
 - stage 2 is closed-loop PEG guidance with the engines at full constant throttle.
 It terminates when the acceleration reaches 3G
 - stage 3 is closed-loop PEG guidance with the engines throttling back continuously to maintain aroung 3G acceleration.
-It terminates either at MECO or when the minimum throttle setting is reached
+It terminates either at MECO or when the minimum throttle setting is reached.
+For missions with very heavy payloads this might be the last phase overall, as fuel will be depleted before the minimum throttle setting is reached.
 - stage 4 s closed-loop PEG guidance with the engines at minimum throttle.
-IT terminates at MECO or fuel depletion.
+It terminates at MECO or fuel depletion.
 This phase is only ever entered for missions out of Vandenberg because of the extra deltaV required by the retrograde launch.
--

 After MECO the script wil automatically:
 - trigger ET sep
 - command an RCS vertical translation manoeuvre